Custom App

 Copy

-Next, make sure your model writes a solution to a file or stdout and is JSON, TEXT, or CSV.
+Write your model solution to a file or stdout as JSON, TEXT, or CSV.
 If reading from a file or files (required for CSV), your output data must be written to a folder called output in your model code.
 This ensures we can find your output and render it appropriately on the Nextmv Console.

 For Python users, you may optionally use the write_local function to write an Output from the Nextmv Python SDK, and your code might look like this: